-11. Responsibilities for Shared or Common Areas а.
-Are you aware of any responsibility to contribute to the cost of anything used jointly, such as the repair of a shared drive, private road, boundary, or garden area? ¥es / No / Den't Knew If you have answered yes, please give details: b.
+11 Responsibilities for Shared or Common Areas Tresponding for Gilarda of Golimon Aldad a.
+Are you aware of any responsibility to contribute to the cost of anything used jointly, such as the repair of a shared drive, private road, boundary, or garden area?
+If you have answered yes, please give details: No b.
 Is there a responsibility to contribute to repair and maintenance of the roof, common stairwell or other common areas?
-Yes / No / Not applicable If you have answered yes, please give details: с.
-Has there been any major repair or replacement of any part of the roof during the time you have owned the property?
-Yes / No d.
-Do you have the right to walk over any of your neighbours' property - for example to put out your rubbish bin or to maintain your boundaries? ¥es / No If you have answered yes, please give details: e.
+No If you have answered yes, please give details: C. Has there been any major repair or replacement of any part of the roof during the time you have owned the property?
+No d.
+Do you have the right to walk over any of your neighbours' property - for example to put out your rubbish bin or to maintain your boundaries?
+No If you have answered yes, please give details: e.
 As far as you are aware, do any of your neighbours have the right to walk over your property, for example to put out their rubbish bin or to maintain their boundaries?
-Yes / No If you have answered yes, please give details: f.
-As far as you are aware, is there a public right of way across any part of your property? (public right of way is a way over which the public has a right to pass, whether or not the land is privately-owned.)
-Yes / No If you have answered yes, please give details: 12.
+No If you have answered yes, please give details:

+f.
+As far as you are aware, is there a Public Right of Way across any part of your property?
+(A Public Right of Way is a way over which the public has a right to pass, whether or not the land is privately-owned.)
+If you have answered yes, please give details: No 12.
 Charges associated with your property a.
 Is there a factor or property manager for your property?
-Yes / No If you have answered yes, please provide the name and address, and give details of any deposit held and approximate charges:
+If you have answered yes, please provide the name and address and give details of any deposit held and approximate charges: No b.

-b.
 Is there a common buildings insurance policy?
-Yes / No / Den't Knew If you have answered yes, is the cost of the insurance included in your monthly/annual factor's charges?
-Yes / No / Don't Know C. Please give details of any other charges you have to pay on a regular basis for the upkeep of common areas or repair works, for example to a residents' association, or maintenance or stair fund.
-13. Specialist works a.
-As far as you are aware, has treatment of dry rot, wet rot, damp or any other specialist work ever been carried out to your property? ¥es / No If you have answered yes, please say what the repairs were for, whether you carried out the repairs (and when) or if they were done before you bought the property: b.
+No If you have answered yes, is the cost of the insurance included in your monthly/annual factor's charges?
+C. Please give details of any other charges you have to pay on a regular basis for the upkeep of common areas or repair works, e.g. to a Residents' Association, or maintenance or stair fund.

+13. Specialist Works a.
+As far as you are aware, has treatment of dry rot, wet rot, damp or any other specialist work ever been carried out to your property?
+Yes If you have answered yes, please say what the repairs were for, whether you carried out the repairs (and when) or if they were done before you bought the property Significant dry rot, wet rot & woodworm treatments.
+Completed in 2008 b.
 As far as you are aware, has any preventative work for dry rot, wet rot, or damp ever been carried out to your property?
-Yes / No If you have answered yes, please give details: с.
-If you have answered yes to 13(a) or (b), do you have any guarantees relating to this work?
-Yes / No If you have answered yes, these guarantees will be needed by the purchaser and should be given to your solicitor as soon as possible for checking.
+Yes If you have answered yes, please give details Dry and Wet rot control measures undertaken in 2008 C. If you have answered yes to 13(a) or (b), do you have any guarantees relating to this work?
+Yes If you have answered yes, these guarantees will be needed by the purchaser and should be given to your solicitor as soon as possible for checking.
 If you do not have them yourself please write below who has these documents and your solicitor or estate agent will arrange for them to be obtained.
 You will also need to provide a description of the work carried out.
 This may be shown in the original estimate.
-Guarantees are held by: